MicrosoftDocs/common-data-model-and-service/common-data-model/NFP-accelerator.md

 - Support for analytics.

-- A solution that's based on Common Data Service (CDS) for Apps and that you can install from AppSource.
+- A solution that's based on Common Data Service and that you can install from AppSource.

 - Documentation that helps you adopt the accelerator.